cue-lang/cue/doc/tutorial/basics/hidden.md

 A non-quoted field name that starts with an underscore (`_`) is not emitted from the output.
-To includes fields in the configuration that start with an underscore put them in quotes.
+To include fields in the configuration that start with an underscore put them in quotes.

 Quoted and non-quoted fields share the same namespace unless they start